timBrockman/1701-D/src/content/index.md

 ###### Tech & Dev

+>Orlando is home to a close knit community of tech and developer groups.
+>We help each other vorkthrough stay current industry developments.
->As an Agile Alliance Member, I'm looking forward to Agile2017 here it my own back yard.
+>As an Agile Alliance Member, I'm looking forward to Agile2017 in Orlando.
->You can regularly find me attending or presenting at many local developer and tech meetups including:
+>You can regularly find me attending many local developer and tech meetups including:
 >  - Orlando Devs
 >  - University Tech
 >  - Agile Orlando